marcelpatrick/3rdPersonV2/README.md

 ### 1.2.1: GameHasEnded(): WHAT TO DO WHEN GAME HAS ENDED?

 - Implement our GameHasEnded() in our player controller class, to be called from EndGame(), and show win or loose widgets into our viewport and restart the game
+- Implement a timer inside GameHasEnded() to call the RestartLevel function from within it after a time range.

 - Include a public dependency "UMG" in our project build (MyShooter.Build.cs) to support for the Widgets